skillrepos/rag/labs.md

 ```
 ![mod 1](./images/rag11.png?raw=true "mod 1")

-11. Scroll down to where the prompt is defined (probably around line 20) and modify that line to use the prompt below.
+11. Scroll down to where the prompt is defined (probably around line 19 or 20) and modify that line to use the prompt below.
 Notice that it adds on the "{knowledge_data}" section, which is the content we read in.
 It also sets context for the LLM "Based on the following information" which refers to the knowledge base again.

 ```
     "prompt": f"Based on the following information, explain the benefits of Python:\n\n{knowledge_data}",